Epigenetic

 Strengths

-- +Exploratory links to diet and disease
+- +Exploratory connections to diet and disease

-- +Responsive to lifestyle interventions
+- +Responds noticeably to lifestyle changes

-- +Non-invasive sample collection
+- +Non-invasive sample collection (stool or oral swab)

 Limitations